Skip to content

 Fields

-• N: Optional integer specifying the number of eigenvalues per asset to use from the cokurtosis matrix in an approximate formulation.
-If nothing, the exact formulation is used.
+• N: Optional number of eigenvalues per asset for the approximate cokurtosis formulation.

 Constructors